sfeucht/sfeucht.github.io/content/rerereading.md

 Under the <span style="font-variant:small-caps;">Conduit Metaphor</span>, we think of ideas as objects in our minds, and communication as the task of "packaging" these ideas into words and sentences before sending them to others to be unpacked.
 Reddy uses linguistic evidence to argue that this is how English speakers conceptualize language: "try to *get your thoughts across* better," "*put* those ideas *in* some other paragraph," "the sentence was *filled* with emotion".
 If you study language, you've probably also come across this assumption stated explicitly, like in work on applying information theory to language, where language is conceptualized as a noisy channel through which we send meaningful messages.

 However, as Reddy points out in his original essay, this metaphor is misleading.
 Ideas are not objects that we can take from our minds and wire directly into other people's brains.
+We can never actually access or experience the mind of another person.
 One example that George Lakoff and Mark Johnson give in their 1980 book *Metaphors We Live By* is ____.
+TODO: we can't actually reach into ppl's brains

 Instead of thinking of reading in terms of the <span style="font-variant:small-caps;">Conduit Metaphor</span>, where a given text "contains" meaning that must be unpackaged by the reader, we could also think of reading as a process of *generating* meaning from some object that exists in the world.
 Under this conceptualization, the process of reading is kind of like making a recipe from a cookbook—every person making that recipe will execute the instructions differently, depending on their kitchen and the ingredients that they have access to in their own home, leading to very different outcomes.
-(The <span style="font-variant:small-caps;">Conduit Metaphor</span> would be akin to ordering UberEats.)
+In this analogy, ideas are food, and the <span style="font-variant:small-caps;">Conduit Metaphor</span> would be akin to ordering UberEats (transporting that food directly into your home).
+But since we can't actually directly transport ideas from one head to another, we have to make do with recipes.

 I like this conceptual metaphor for reading because it seems to resonate with other ways in which we use the word "read."
 When we read tea leaves, we are generating meaning from a random blob based on our own personal symbols and conceptual structures.
 You can *read* someone's face, or "read into" their actions, but those interpretations will always be in terms of your own disposition, your own hopes and anxieties.
 The act of reading is often interpretation, rather than extraction: when someone says, "that's my reading of it," they are being totally precise, because every person will read a given text slightly differently.